BGA and ABC7 host IL attorney general forums

-CHICAGO (NEWS RELEASE) (WLS) --As Illinois voters get ready to elect a new attorney general for the first time in 16 years, the Democratic and Republican candidates for attorney general will participate in separate forums hosted by the Better Government Association and ABC7 Chicago.
+CHICAGO (NEWS RELEASE) (WLS) --As Illinois voters get ready to elect a new attorney general for the first time in 16 years, the Democratic and Republican candidates for attorney general participated in separate forums hosted by the Better Government Association and ABC7 Chicago.

-The forums are free, open to the public, and will be livestreamed on abc7chicago.com. and bettergov.org, as well as on Facebook at ABC7Chicago BetterGov.
+The forums were free, open to the public, and were livestreamed on abc7chicago.com. and bettergov.org, as well as on Facebook at ABC7Chicago BetterGov.
 Spanish speakers can watch the livestream on UnivisionChicago.com and on Facebook at UnivisionChicago.

-Republicans Gary Grasso and Erika Harold will answer questions from 6 p.m. to 6:45 p.m.
+Republicans Gary Grasso and Erika Harold answered questions from 6 p.m. to 6:45 p.m.
 Wednesday, March 7 in Ganz Hall at Roosevelt University, 430 S. Michigan Ave., Chicago.

-The Democrats will take questions for an hour starting at 7 p.m.
+The Democrats took questions for an hour starting at 7 p.m.
 Wednesday, March 7, also in Ganz Hall at Roosevelt University, 430 S. Michigan Ave., Chicago.
 The Democratic candidates are: state Rep. Scott Drury, Sharon Fairley, Aaron Goldstein, Renato Marriotti, former Gov. Pat Quinn, state Sen. Kwame Raoul, Highland Park Mayor Nancy Rotering and Jesse Ruiz.

-The back-to-back forums will feature questions from ABC7 Political Reporter Craig Wall and BGA Policy & Civic Engagement Director Madeleine Doubek.
+The back-to-back forums featured questions from ABC7 Political Reporter Craig Wall and BGA Policy & Civic Engagement Director Madeleine Doubek.

-Voters are encouraged to attend the forums in person, or to tune in to the website or Facebook livestreams to learn about the candidates and their priorities.
+Voters were encouraged to attend the forums in person, or watch the website or Facebook livestreams to learn about the candidates and their priorities.

 Here is the link to the Registeration/RSVP page